amalto/platform6-custom-workflow-form/README.md

 To be able to test how your UI will render quickly in the Portal:

 - You can go on the Platform6 Portal and click on the **Local UI Test** menu entry
 	- It will ask you to input a JSON object.
-This is to "simulate" the data provided by the _Groovy Script_ which generates the custom workflow form when triggering the work item.
+This is to "simulate" the data provided by the _Script_ which generates the custom workflow form when triggering the work item.
 You can leave it as an empty JSON object if your custom form doesn't require any injected data.
 - Keep in mind you won't be able to trigger you work item task with this testing menu entry.
 It only allows you to see how it renders and interact with the form you created.
 To be able to test it from end to end, you need to deploy it.

-Use the _Demo JSON Data_ (copy-paste) in the _Import Data_ popup of the testing tool.
+Use the following _Demo JSON Data_ (copy-paste it) in the _Import Data_ popup of the testing tool.

 ### Demo JSON Data